Exalted is a great game, but White Wolf is doing it wrong

 Still, it’s not my intent to belittle the work those designers have done.
 It’s not that the system is objectively bad.
 Rather, it’s a good system for some other game.
 You don’t get fast-paced anime-action with a system that makes you count Ticks and micromanage your resources (mainly, Essence).

 Yes, the Golden Rule is there.
 But that is just a smokescreen to go on with sloppy design.
 You see, if I started to change the aspects that I see as needing fixing, it would brake too many related things.
-It’s be an endless cycle.
+It’d be an endless cycle.
 Might as well do it myself from the beginning.

 For example, dropping Ticks altogether and switching to exchange-based conflicts, would lead to the need of dropping or changing the movement rules.
 These two changes would brake many Charms.
 So you’d have to fix those too.
 Et cetera ad nauseam.
 Why drop the Ticks?
 They are just venom to doing Stunts.
 Ticks force you to break your narration into tiny bits that, when separated, aren’t that impressive.